briy1th/briy1th.github.io-bun/index.md

 determine if it is valuable.
 The best thing about this is that as the content is pretty similar to previous semester re-recordings will not be a

 hastle.
 It will be the first semester implementing this which will be a hastle.
 Otherwise, the videos can be used for years.
+Students can also give

+optional feedback on the videos and emphasize what they think would be more useful.